Shilin-LU/TF-ICON/README.md

 ### Data Preparation

-Several input samples are avaliable under `./inputs` directory.
+Several input samples are available under `./inputs` directory.
 Each sample involves one background (bg), one foreground (fg), one segmentation mask for the foreground (fg), and one user mask that denotes the desired composition location.
 Note that the resolution of the input foreground should not be too small.

 - Cross domain: the background (bg) and foreground (fg) images originate from different visual domains.
 - Same domain: both the background (bg) and foreground (fg) images belong to the photorealism domain.